UNDERSTANDING GFSI

 Think of it as the setter of food safety standards, working with certification bodies to make sure everyone's on the same page.
 This gold-standard approach guarantees thorough food safety audits, no matter where your food comes from.

-GFSI scopes define which parts of your operation are covered under GFSI scheme
+GFSI scopes define which parts of your operation are covered under (GFSI scheme) certification, ensuring all relevant activities are assessed for compliance.

 GFSI: SCHEMES + SCOPES